Maoaii/Time_Tracking_Dashboard/README.md

 ### What I learned

 I learned quite a bit of CSS Grid usage and how easy it is to make a responsive website with it!
+Check out below the layout for this particular website, simplified of course:

-To see how you can add code snippets, see below:
+Just a few items with a wrapper that serves as the grid container
 ```html
 <div class="wrapper">
     <div class="tall">